Ascochyta Leaf Blight

 e51d78536a5c9ba949314535e83f9801

-This Ascochyta Leaf Blight in a tall fescue lawn in Arvada Colorado and you can see Ascochyta in a fescue lawn looks vastly different compared to a bluegrass lawn.
+This Ascochyta leaf blight affects a tall fescue lawn in Arvada, Colorado.
+Ascochyta appears vastly different in a fescue lawn compared to a bluegrass lawn; it closely resembles necrotic ring spot.

 Ascochyta Louisville